myoaunghlaing/ShopIt/README.md

 Backend is implemented in CQRS with Mediator Design Pattern, and uses Swagger for API testing.

-Backend test frameworks are NUnit, Moq and Shoudly.
-Frontend is Karma.
+Backend test frameworks are NUnit, Moq and Shoudly, Frontend is Karma.

 The project is created with Visual Studio 2022.